lulalala/active_decorator/README.md

 ## Usage ##

-1. put `gem 'lulalala_presenter', github:'lulalala/lulalala_presenter'` in Gemfile and then `bundle install`.
+1. put `gem 'lulalala_presenter'` in Gemfile and then `bundle install`.
 2. create a presenter class for each AR model you wish to present.
 For example, a decorator for a model `User` should be named `UserPresenter`.
+In your helper methods:
+  1. call any ActionView's helper methods using `h`, e.g. `h.content_tag` or `h.link_to`.
+  2. call any model methods using `model`, e.g. `model.title`
 3. access this presenter from the model like this: `record.presenter`, and from there call the helper methods.
-2. call any ActionView's helper methods using `h`, e.g. `h.content_tag` or `h.link_to`.

 ## Examples ##